 To put things totally into perspective, the Board of IMD consists mainly of highly experienced (a nicer phrase than senior) group of mining professionals who can trace their careers back to working in mines from the 1960s onwards, when the level of environmental and statutory regulations was somewhat different than today.

-While we have all have found the need to adapt to the changes in our industry, it is still difficult at times (for those who nostalgically look back at the times when getting a mining licence was not more difficult that getting a drivers licence) to understand why there was a need for change as they google and download complex technical data plus entertainment on their iPads and iPhones.
+While we all have found the need to adapt to the changes in our industry, it is still difficult at times (for those who nostalgically look back at the times when getting a mining licence was not more difficult that getting a drivers licence) to understand why there was a need for change as they google and download complex technical data plus entertainment on their iPads and iPhones.

 And then along came Sonia and her team of 21st century professionals who not only understood mining (Sonia’s father and grandfather were a highly respected mining engineer and geologist in WA) and proceeded to achieve the virtually impossible, namely educate the Board of IMDG on what was needed, why it was needed, and the most cost effective way of getting all of the necessary approvals in place in a very timely manner.